What is non-standard construction home insurance?

 Non-standard construction home insurance is what you take out to cover your building if it’s viewed by insurers as a ‘non-standard property’ – so if it’s made from materials that aren’t considered as usual for home construction in the UK.

 What is a non-standard property?

-Will it cost more to insure a non-standard property?
+Does it cost more to insure a non-standard property?